 One way to try and combat this might be to agree to have eating disorder talk ‘free time’ – you could agree when you will talk about it during the day, and that within reason you won’t discuss it outside that time.
 Try to stick to these boundaries so that you don’t feel like you’re all ‘walking on eggshells’.

 It might be helpful to sit down together and make a list of what you can and can’t control.
 By recognising that some things are out of their hands, they may be able to focus on things that they can have a positive impact on.

 But they can focus on:

-We are all trying to adapt to new routines at the moment.
+It’s likely that you’ve had to adapt to a different routine over the last couple of months.
 Lots of us are trying to work from home and possibly put new boundaries in place to separate work from home life.
-We would really encourage you to look after yourself more than ever through this time.
+You may be finding the ongoing situation very tiring, or have started to settle into it, but either way, we would really encourage you to look after yourself more than ever through this time.

-- We advised you to look at putting in a structure with your loved one; however, this will be beneficial for you too.
+We advised you to look at putting in a structure with the person you’re supporting; however, this will be beneficial for you too.
 Try to structure in some self-care in your day.

-- It may also be helpful to ask a few close friends if you could check in with them and chat through how things are going with your loved one.
-It might feel difficult to have these conversations in the house, so perhaps you could go and sit in your car or in the garden so that you have time and space to have honest conversations and offload about how you feel.
+It may also be helpful to ask a few close friends if you could check in with them and chat through how things are going.
+It might feel difficult to have these conversations in the house, so perhaps you could go somewhere else, for example, phone them from your car or garden or go for a walk, so that you have time and space to have honest conversations and offload about how you feel.

 Remember, the Beat Helpline is here to support anyone affected by eating disorders, including those supporting someone.
 You can find out how to get in touch with us.